 Some people who consume asparagus smell it within minutes in their urine, while some others detect no smell even after several hours or with regular consumption.
 The questions related to this interesting fact are, whether all people secrete the smelling compound or will everyone be able to smell every odor.
 However, asparagus has this unique property of scenting urine.

-Asparagus is made up of many compounds, most of which are sulfur- linked, like methanethiol and methylene chlorides .
-Through the years, scientific experimentation using liquid and gas chromatographic methods were done to find the exact compound that is responsible for the character.
+Asparagus is made up of many compounds, most of which are sulfur-linked, like methanethiol and methylene chlorides.
+Through the years, scientific experimentation using liquid and gas chromatographic methods was done to find the exact compound that is responsible for the character.

 During digestion, as with every food material that reaches the stomach, asparagus also undergoes various mechanical and chemical processes to break down into different compounds.
 This is catalyzed by complex proteins called enzymes, and the end products are either stored for future use by the body or transferred to other parts for immediate recycling or excretion.